 Field-hunting tip

-Look in sandstone country — that is the host setting where navajoite typically forms.
+Look in sandstone country, the host setting where navajoite typically forms.
 If you start seeing gypsum, barite, vanadinite in float, you are in the right ground.
 Field specimens usually show a fibrous, crusts, coatings habit, so train your eye for that shape before scanning the outcrop.